-6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week 8 weeks - 5.5-5.5 hours of lecture and 0-2 hours of discussion per week
+6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week 8 weeks - 5.5-5.5 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: History/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-International and Global History since 1945: Read Less [-]

-HISTORY C187 The History and Practice of Human Rights 4 Units

-Terms offered: Fall 2018, Fall 2016, Fall 2015

-A required class for students in the human rights minor (but open to others), this course examines the development of human rights.
-More than a history of origins, it explores the relationships between human rights and other crucial themes in the history of the modern era.
-As a history of international trends and an examination of specific practices, it will ask students to make comparisons across space and time and to reflect upon the evolution of human rights in both thought and action.
-The History and Practice of Human Rights: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week
+International and Global History since 1945: Read Less [-] HISTORY C187 The History and Practice of Human Rights 4 Units Terms offered: Fall 2020, Fall 2018, Fall 2016 This course examines the historical development of human rights to the present day, focusing especially (but not exclusively) on the nineteenth and twentieth centuries.
+More than a history of origins, however, this course will contemplate the relationships between human rights and other crucial themes in the history of the modern era, including revolution, slavery, capitalism, colonialism, racism, and genocide.
+As a history of international and global themes and an examination of specific practices and organizations, this course will ask students to make comparisons across space and time and to reflect upon the evolution of human rights in international thought and action-from imperial beginnings to the crises of our time.
+The History and Practice of Human Rights: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.

-Additional Details

-Subject/Course Level: History/Undergraduate

-Grading/Final exam status: Letter grade.
 Final exam required.

-Instructor: Sargent

-Also listed as: L & S C140V

-The History and Practice of Human Rights: Read Less [-]

-HISTORY C188A Art and Science 4 Units

-Terms offered: Fall 2013

-This course explores the intersections of art and science in medieval, modern, and contemporary history.
+Instructor: Sargent Also listed as: L & S C140V The History and Practice of Human Rights: Read Less [-] HISTORY C188A Art and Science 4 Units Terms offered: Fall 2013 This course explores the intersections of art and science in medieval, modern, and contemporary history.
 It focuses on the ways in which artistic and scientific practices have shaped and legitimated each other through the ages.
 The course takes the form of an overview that spans from the awakening of European culture through the reception of new knowledge from the Near East to the most recent encounters between art and technoscience in the 21st century.

-Art and Science: Read More [+]
+Art and Science: Read More [+] Objectives & Outcomes Course Objectives: Big Ideas course.

-Objectives Outcomes

-Course Objectives: Big Ideas course.